ohosgg/rnoh/docs/performance.md

 ## Testing session #1

 - Environment: HarmonyOS System-image-phone 3.1.0.306 Release, AMD Ryzen 5900X, 32 GB RAM
-- Measurement method: manual recording analysis
+- Measurement method: recording analysis
 - react-native-android run in development mode and with the Fabric renderer turned off whereas react-native-harmony run with the development mode turned off and the Fabric renderer turned on.
 - This session contains only one sample so it may not be statistically significant.